-This fulltime faculty position requires teaching a variety of courses in the Special Education credential programs (Mild/Moderate & Moderate/Severe), as well as supervising candidates during their fieldwork and clinical practice experiences.
+This full-time faculty position requires teaching a variety of courses in the Special Education credential programs (Mild/Moderate & Moderate/Severe), as well as supervising candidates during their fieldwork and clinical practice experiences.
 Teaching can include co-teaching, online, face-to-face, and hybrid formats.
-Responsibilities also include clinical supervision of teacher education candidates.

-The Division of Teacher Education credential curriculum has recently been rewritten to provide a common schema of knowledge taught to both general education and special education credential candidates in shared foundations courses, with some co-taught by general education and special education faculty.
+The Division of Teacher Education credential curriculum includes a common schema of knowledge taught to both general education and special education credential candidates in shared foundations courses, with some co-taught by general education and special education faculty.
 The entire curriculum reflects a commitment to four values — preparing candidates to: 1) meet the needs of all learners in diverse environments; 2) serve English language learners; 3) utilize a robust level of technology within their pedagogy; and 4) learn the profession in the context of Christian values and principles.
-Programs in APU’s School of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE, transitioning to the Council for the Accreditation of Educator Preparation, CAEP), the Western Association of Schools and Colleges (WASC), and the California Commission on Teacher Credentialing (CCTC).
+Educator Preparation Programs (EPPs) in APU’s School of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE, transitioning to the Council for the Accreditation of Educator Preparation, CAEP); the Western Association of Schools & Colleges (WASC); and the California Commission on Teacher Credentialing (CCTC).

 - Teaching graduate level educational foundations, methodology, pedagogy, and specialization courses, with expertise in special education

 - Providing support for faith integration across the curriculum

 - Participating in program, department, and School meetings as needed

 - Maintaining ongoing connection and collaboration with the California Council for Teacher Education (CCTE) and other relevant professional education organizations.

 - May be needed to work at alternative Regional Campuses or Sites.